newaetech/chipwhisperer/doc/sphinx/tutorialaesmanualcpa.rst

 Initially, we'll be using Python interactively.
 This means to just run ``python`` at the command prompt, and enter commands into the window.
 Later we'll move onto writing a simple script which executes these commands.

+Note if you want to use matplotlib, and are running a native Python installation, you may need to install that package.
+If the ``import matplotlib`` command listed in the next section fails, you'll need to install these, which again for Windows you can get from the `Pre-Built Windows Binaries<http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyparsing>`__.

+	matplotlib
+	python-dateutil
+	pyparsing
+	six

 Exploring the Trace Data
 -------------------------